criccomini/incubator-samza/docs/learn/documentation/0.7.0/container/streams.md

 This behavior can be overridden by implementing a custom MessageChooser.
 To write a custom MessageChooser, take a look at the Javadocs, and then configure your task with the "task.chooser.class" configuration, which should point to your MessageChooserFactory.

 Out of the box, Samza ships with a RoundRobinChooser, which is the default, and a StreamChooser, which lets you favor certain streams over others.
-Samza also provides a helper class called PriorityChooser which lets you choose which message to process next based on a priority score.

 #### Example